-What is Academic Support?
+What is Academic Resource?

 An enthusiastic team of teachers who specialize in assisting students with disabilities (mild learning disabilities, ADHD, and ADD)

-An open, caring academic support center aiming to increase abilities, particularly by building up organizational study skills, turning them into habits, instructing students in note taking, binder organizing, task analyzing, goal setting, and test strategies.
+An open, caring academic resource center aiming to increase abilities, particularly by building up organizational study skills, turning them into habits, instructing students in note taking, binder organizing, task analyzing, goal setting, and test strategies.
 We provide a small group setting for tests, creating and instructing students in the use of study guides, graphic organizers, and other detailed comprehension aids.

 We use the students’ strengths to empower them to win academically!